Originally published in September 2022. Last updated October 2023.

-Often, counsel believes that openings at mediation are an unnecessary “waste of time” that delay getting down to negotiating, or that they do more harm than good.
-I don’t believe that this is correct.
-Although there may be cases or areas of law where opening remarks are not helpful, in many cases a well-crafted and thoughtful opening can be key to a successful mediation for a number of reasons.
+Often, counsel believes that openings at mediation are a “waste of time” that unnecessarily delay getting down to negotiating.
+Some lawyers believe they usually do more harm than good.
+I don’t agree.
+Although there may be certain cases or areas of law where opening statements are not helpful, a well-crafted and thoughtful opening can often be a key component in a successful mediation.

 Well Thought Out & Organized

-An opening statement should also be consistent with your objectives at mediation, especially when it comes to tone.
-A positive, direct and constructive tone will make it more likely the other parties will listen and consider what you are saying.
-Using a tone that is highly adversarial or aloof, or a tone that suggests that there is no room for concessions or compromise may be off-putting enough that the other parties “shut down”, or just stop listening to your remarks.
+An opening statement should be consistent with your objectives at mediation, especially when it comes to tone.
+A respectful and constructive tone will make it more likely the other parties will listen and consider what you are saying.
+Using a tone that is highly adversarial, aloof, or one that suggests that there is no room for concessions or compromise may be off-putting enough that the other parties just stop listening to your statements and “shut down.”.
 It’s important to speak in a way that will ensure you will be heard.

 Consider whether an apology would be meaningful and beneficial.
-A sincere and empathetic apology, whether from counsel or from the client, can help parties feel acknowledged and start to move past long-standing grudges, hurt feelings, or other emotional impasses.
-However, any apology needs to be sincere and thoughtful; if the receiving party feels it is insincere or perfunctory it may cause more harm than good, and not help build trust and rapport.
+A sincere and empathetic apology, whether from counsel or from the client, can help parties feel acknowledged, start to move past long-standing grudges, hurt feelings, or other emotional impasses, and build trust and rapport.
+However, any apology needs to be sincere and thoughtful; if the receiving party feels it is perfunctory, it may do more harm than good.

-Also, consider using technology to emphasize and clarify your key points.
-Sharing your screen to allow the parties to read a section of an important document, or to view a video or pictures, can help the parties clearly understand your argument, especially when a scenario may be too complicated or lengthy to clearly describe.
-Using visual and audio aids can be beneficial in other ways as well, including keeping and maintaining the parties’ attention, and providing alternative methods of communicating your ideas for those requiring accommodations for disabilities or differences in comprehension styles.
+Consider using technology to emphasize and clarify your key points.
+Sharing your screen allows the parties to read a section of an important document or to view a video or pictures.
+These visuals can help the parties clearly understand your argument, especially when a scenario may be too complicated or lengthy to describe in detail.
+Using visual and audio aids can be beneficial in other ways as well.
+It makes it easier to keep the parties’ attention and provides alternative means to communicate your ideas to people who require accommodations for disabilities or differences in comprehension styles.

 Read The Room

 While presenting your opening, be aware of your audience.
 How are the other parties reacting to what you are saying?
 Body language, facial cues, and actions (or lack thereof) can indicate whether the parties are actually listening to what you’re saying, or if they’ve become distracted or lost interest.
-Being aware of these cues can indicate that an adjustment is needed to get back on track, or that some or all of the parties could use a short break.
+These cues can be an indication that an adjustment is needed to get back on track, or that some or all of the parties could use a short break.

 When crafting an opening it is important to decide if there is value in having the client speak.
-This can be powerful and instructive for all sides if your client will be able to communicate effectively.
+If your client will be able to communicate effectively, their words can be powerful and instructive for all sides.
 Opposing sides may get an overdue sense of where the other person is coming from, what they have been thinking, and what they are looking to get out of the mediation.
-It also gives an opportunity to see how the party would come across during a hearing or trial.
+It also provides an opportunity to gauge how the party would come across during a hearing or trial.

-Though some may feel that opening statements are antiquated or unnecessary, I have seen first-hand how openings that are carefully planned and delivered mindfully can have a very positive impact on mediations by setting the foundation for a productive session.
-Putting a little extra time into preparation, and being conscious of the delivery, can lead to a productive and successful outcome at mediation.
-Don’t underestimate the opportunity a well-thought-out opening brings.
+Though some counsel may feel that opening statements are antiquated or unnecessary, I have seen first-hand how carefully planned and well-delivered openings can set the foundation for a positive and productive session.
+Putting a little extra time into preparation, and being conscious of the delivery, can lead to successful outcomes at mediation.
+Don’t underestimate the opportunities a well-crafted opening can bring.